muhfadh/BudayAI/CC/README.md

 - `/class`
 - `/cultural`
 - `/detail`
-These endpoints are used to display the cultural data set.\
+These endpoints are used to display the cultural data set.<br/>
-The Cloud Functions Architecture is here :\
+The Cloud Functions Architecture is here :<br/>
 ![Architecture Cloud Functions](https://storage.googleapis.com/budayai-datasets/RestAPI.png)

-The environment we set up in Cloud Run was:\
+The environment we set up in Cloud Run was:<br/>
 - Build Python App with Flask
 - Push Python App to Github
 - Create an Image with Docker